Green A to Z

 • Please take your scrap metal to the Brighton Household Waste & Recycling site on Wilson Avenue or the Hove Household Waste & Recycling site on the Old Shoreham Road.
 See here for exact locations and opening times.
 For more details contact City Clean on 01273 292929.

 • Alternatively you can weigh it in yourself at a local scrap metal company.
 You will need to contact them first to discuss arrangements.
-The Green Centre uses 2 different local companies;
+The Green Centre uses 2;

 How?